ggrossman/unix-cb/README.md

 figure in the open source movement.

 His future wife, Laura La Gassa, contacted me at one point and offered
-$100 to license the Unix/CB software.
+$100 to license the Unix-CB software.
 I replied that I didn't want any money but that they were free to use the code for any purpose as long as my name remained on the copyright.
 I also wrote that credit should be given to Skynet since I had basically written an imitation of that